bmwcarit/joynr/wiki/jee.md

    |- radio-jee-consumer
 ```

+In order to build the project you first have to have built the rest of joynr by executing
+`mvn install` from the root of the directory where you checked out joynr to.
+Next change
-In order to build the project, change to the `radio-jee` directory and call `mvn install`.
+to the `radio-jee` directory and call `mvn install`.

 The following describes running the example on [Payara 4.1](http://www.payara.fish).
 First,
 install the application server and you will also need to install an MQTT broker, e.g.